 Local Campus Partner Application

 All districts must share the Local Campus Partner Applications that their partners submitted.
 However, TEA will only evaluate the quality of the Local Campus Partner Application for districts partnering with a new Texas partner.

 All districts that apply for partnership school benefits must submit an executed Partnership Performance Contract.
 TEA will evaluate the quality of the contracts for all partnerships regardless of school or partner type.
 Districts should refer to the Partnership Performance Contract Rubric when drafting and negotiating contract terms to ensure alignment with regulatory requirements.
 The Partnership Performance Contract Rubric clarifies contract criteria for partners’ operating authority, academic performance goals, financial goals, campus enrollment and expulsion policies, contract terms, charter exemptions, service level agreements, per-pupil funding allocations from the district, accountability for implementing an education plan, and consequences for breach of contract.
 TEA has also created a Partnership Performance Contract template.

 If the performance contract does not meet all the criteria in TEA’s evaluation form, TEA may approve the contract contingent on the district making specific, requested modifications.

 We’d love to hear from you.
-Contact the Division of System Support and Innovation (DSSI) for assistance or questions about forming a Texas Partnership.
+Contact the Texas Partnerships team for assistance or questions about forming a Texas Partnership.